sketchplugins/plugin-directory/README.md

 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
 - [System Styles](https://github.com/sebcglbailey/sketch-system-styles), by Seb Bailey: Generate all the text styles you'll need, including alignment and colour.
 - [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to visually create static map(BaiduMap, MapBox, GoogleMap) with custom options, and location search is available now
-- [Gutter Cutter](https://github.com/gcampi/gutter-cutter), by Gabriele Campi: A Sketch plugin to create custom grids with guides